-Lastly I use a few clamps and some paper to fold the shoe in place whilst it dries and leave it to dry for 48 hours.
+Lastly, I use a few clamps and some paper to fold the shoe in place whilst it dries and leaves it to dry for 48 hours.

 So all in all.
 I’m pretty impressed.
 My boots came out pretty professional looking.
 I had a little residue left over from the dried glue.
 Quick tip – use a pencil eraser to rub away residue, works a treat.

 So before you go ahead and throw out your next pair of shoes that fall apart, consider trying your hand at quick repair job on them instead.
 Otherwise please check out your local cobblers.
 I will post a list of my favorite London based cobblers next week.